 Size and ambience

 The Be’er-Sheva metropolitan area is the fourth largest in Israel with an overall estimated population of ca.750,000.
 The City of Be’er-Sheva covers ca.118,000 dunams (ca.30,000 acres), more than twice the size of Tel-Aviv!
-It has the 8th largest urban population in Israel (over 205,000 residents), producing a very low residential density of 0.8 people/room, in total opposition to the extremely cramped situation in Jerusalem.
+It has the 8th largest urban population in Israel (ca.221,700 residents in 2020), producing a very low residential density of 0.8 people/room, in total opposition to the extremely cramped situation in Jerusalem.
 Roughly 25% of the population are minors (0-18); ca.48% are adults (19-55); and senior citizens make up the remaining ca.27%; about 50% of the residents are under the age of 40.

 Symbols and names